hudec117/sf-auto-oauth/README.md

 }
 ```

-Any of the fields can be omitted provided an environment variable is configured as described in the Setup section.
+Any of the fields can be omitted provided an environment variable is configured as described in the Environment Variables section.
 For example, if you only want to specify the username and instance URL:

 ```json
 {